n00badmin/mirage/README.md

 # mirage
-Mirage is a Cacti plugin designed to mirror SNMP polling data to file.
+Mirage is a Cacti plugin designed to mirror SNMP polling data to file, prior to writting RRD files.